 Mr. Karma was previously the victim of wrongful arrest and detention on similar charges in 1998.
 The United Nations Working Group on Arbitrary Detention in 1999 condemned the imprisonment of Indonesian citizens for such expressive activity, singling out flag-raising in particular.
 The Working Group also specifically referred to Mr. Karma’s detention as “arbitrary” under international human rights law.

-Mr. Karma is currently detained in a prison in Abepura in Papua and has suffered from ill health.
+Mr. Karma was detained in a prison in Abepura in Papua and has suffered from ill health.
 He was denied necessary medical attention and was denied needed prostate surgery for nearly a year.

 Numerous organizations have cited Mr. Karma’s wrongful detention, including Human Rights Watch and Amnesty International, which has designated Mr. Karma a prisoner of conscience.
 In addition, numerous members of the U.S. Congress have called for his release, and the U.S. State Department has cited Mr. Karma’s status as a political prisoner.

-Freedom Now represents Mr. Karma as his international pro bono legal counsel along with the international law firm Hogan Lovells US LLP.
+Freedom Now represented Mr. Karma as his international pro bono legal counsel along with the international law firm Hogan Lovells US LLP.